ashstevens-dev/docker-drupal8-lemp-apcu-ssl/readme.md

 # docker-d8-lemp-ssl

 Docker build for creating a local Drupal 8 website running on a LEMP stack with SSL from Lets Encrypt.
 Includes a PHPMyAdmin container so you have a GUI for the database.
 Extends the official Drupal image on Docker Hub by installing APCu caching.
+Includes MailHog, a testing SMTP server, so you can test site messaging locally.

 ### Install Drupal using Composer
 Adding COMPOSER_MEMORY_LIMIT=-1 to the beginning of the command helps to avoid composer memory limit issues.
 Change the version number to the version of Drupal you need to use.